All Episodes

 All records related to previous requests made by President Trump, his staff or campaign team for Secret Service or support from January 2021 through the date of processing.

-All records or documents maintained by Secret Service related to President Trump's campaign event in Butler, Pennsylvania 2016 regarding the preparation or planning for the event, procedures for protecting the health and safety of President Trump during the event, the number and identity of Secret Service agents and personnel who approved the security plan for the event, and the number of identity of USS agents and personnel on duty at the event.
+All records or documents maintained by Secret Service related to President Trump's campaign event in Butler, Pennsylvania 2016 regarding the preparation or planning for the event, procedures for protecting the health and safety of President Trump during the event, the number and identity of Secret Service agents and personnel who approved the security plan for the event, and the number and identity of USS agents and personnel on duty at the event.

-I I think maybe it's worth translating this.
+I think maybe it's worth translating this.

-So basically, in in bullet point three, you're trying to determine what the different approach was between 2016 and 2024.
+So basically, in bullet point three, you're trying to determine what the different approach was between 2016 and 2024.

 Is that correct?